deusipse/html-latex-converter/README.md

 # html-latex-converter
 A simple python script that can convert HTML into LaTeX code.
-Supports configuration with custom commands, etc., as well as regex for final search and replacement.
+Supports configuration with custom commands, different commands for bold and italic text, etc.
+Supports regex for search and replacement.